diesimo-ai/self-driving-car-projects/p6-visual-odometry-for-localization/readme.md

     - `depth` - 52 data frames
     - `rgb` - 52 data frames

 You need to create a dataset handler object to access the datas.
-The dataset handler class to read and iterate through samples
+The dataset handler class is definded in the [m2bk module](m2bk.py), and allows to read and iterate through samples

 ```python
 dataset_handler = DatasetHandler()